Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 3. Sail Off to the Toronto Islands

-Located a short boat trip away from the Toronto harbour you’ll find a chain of small islands.
+Located a short boat trip away from the Toronto harbour you’ll find a chain of small islands in Lake Ontario.
+There are 15 islands, but the 3 main ones are Centre Island, Wards Island, and Hanlans Point.

 The Toronto Islands are the perfect escape from the concrete jungle and even better on a hot summer’s day when you want nothing more than to hit the beach.